dct2012/4wm/README.md

 ***BUGS***
   * killing a chrome window, causes snafu (wtf).
 You can exit chrome through it's menu and all will be fine.
 But we need to fix this.
-  * some programs have windows that don't get unmapped, like they dont send a unmapnotify or something.
-    So the window will disapear and the client will still be there. steam and drracket are known to do this.
   * Add the launch option -window to steam games.
 (I'll probably move this outside of bugs, make a notes section or something.)
   * stdin issue.
 I think this is when other programs print to the same stream we're reading from with